herbievine/philea/README.md

 We wanted to add the possibility to give recommendations on when and where (which blokchain) make a transaction a time t thanks to iExec oracles.
 Due to lack of time, we weren't able to do so.

+Used :
+- NodeReal
+- Ledger
+- (Metamask)

+Partially used :
+- BNB Chain

+Will be used :
+- Starton
+- iExec
 ```